 About Val’s Garden

-There is no water source on this property and for more than 20 years I gardened without a watering supply.
-Now, water is pumped from a little lake through many metres of garden hose, to a sprinkler, which is moved around as needed.
+There is no water source on this 12 acre property and for more that 20 years I gardened without a watering supply.
+Now water is pumped from a little lake through many metres of hose to a sprinkler, which I move around as needed.
 The lake was dug in 2010 by a big machine and fills each spring with melted snow.

 This garden has been featured in Gardening Life (cover story), Gardens West, twice in the Manitoba Gardener and graced the cover of the 2014 Prairie Garden Annual, (75th edition).

 The first garden area that is visible is the perennial border.
 It meanders along in front of a cotoneaster hedge for about 300 yards.
 The planting is loose and informal like a traditional cottage garden with self seeding plants allowed to pop up at random.
 Interest is added with the placement of three obelisks.